aldolat/posts-in-sidebar/readme.txt

 1. Go to the widgets manager and add the newly available widget into the sidebar
 1. Adjust the options to fit your needs
 1. Save and test your results.

+**Uninstalling**

+Posts in Sidebar cleans up after itself.
+All plugin settings will be removed from your database when the plugin is uninstalled via the Plugins screen.

 == Frequently Asked Questions ==